 If a trade line on your credit report is incorrect, you can dispute it with the major credit bureaus and ask them to investigate.
 If the creditor that reported the information acknowledges that the data is incorrect or does not respond to the bureaus’ inquiries, the credit bureaus must delete the information from your credit report early.
 Both deletion methods impact your credit rating.

 Whether your credit score will increase or decrease after the credit bureaus delete a trade line depends at least partially on whether the trade line in question was positive or negative.
-In general, deletion of a positive trade line hurts your credit rating while deletion of a negative trade line increases your credit score.
+In general, deletion of a positive trade line hurts your credit rating, while deletion of a negative trade line increases your credit score.
+It's worth keeping in mind, however, that deleting a trade line – whether negative or positive – can reduce your average length of open accounts, which is factored into your overall credit score.

 Scoring Over Time